Skip to main content

 The credit score represents an ‘at origination’ value.

-Q16: What is the allowable range for a VantageScore 4.0 credit score?
+Q15.
+What is the allowable range for the historical credit scores?

 The allowable range is greater than (or equal to) 300 or less than (or equal to) 850.

-Q17: What happens if no VantageScore 4.0 credit score was available from a bureau?
+Q16.
+What happens if no FICO Score 10T or VantageScore 4.0 credit score was available from a bureau?

-If all three bureaus did not provide a score, the loan was excluded from the historical file.
-Otherwise, the remaining scores obtained were used to determine the credit scores values.
+If all three bureaus did not provide a VantageScore 4.0 credit score, the loan was excluded from the historical file.
+If FICO Score 10T was unable to be calculated, it will have a value of 9999 in the historical file.

 Need help?